margaretpiasecka/margaretpiasecka/README.md

 ## About me

 Hi, I'm Małgorzata.

 Professional broking administrator with five years of experience in the insurance industry.

-Highly motivated to start a new career in IT, manual testing field.
+Highly motivated to start a new career in IT, manual testing field, following over two years of experience in testing insurance software.

-Long-term experience in the international environment has given me a wealth of transferable knowledge in administration, sales, insurance software testing, digital marketing, social media and business websites content management.
+Long-term experience in the international environment has given me a wealth of transferable knowledge in administration, sales, insurance, digital marketing, social media and business websites content management.

 ## Expertise